tinakiedaisch/bait_design_from_orthologs/README.md

 ## 01. Input Data

-This workflow assums you already have pruned orthologs from your taxa of interest.
+This workflow assumes that you have already pruned orthologs from your taxa of interest.

 - Orthologs .tre files**